About the Organization

 Ritual and Programming Specialist

-Shannon is a dedicated animist and ritualist whose work is at the intersection of dream midwifery, psychomping, and ancestral reverence.
-She is a certified practitioner and senior teacher with Ancestral Medicine and serves as a specialist and mage for the practitioner network, course support, and program development.
+Shannon is a dedicated animist and ritualist whose work is at the intersection of dream midwifery, psychopomping, ancestral reverence and oracular mediumship.
+She is a certified practitioner and senior teacher with Ancestral Medicine and serves as a specialist and mage for the network as a ritualist, practitioner director, and also in program development and course support.
 She comes with 30 years of experience in strategic planning, leadership, program development, and coordination in the non-profit sector and holds a Master’s degree in Professional Leadership and Counseling.

 She is a student and devotee of Yoruba culture as an initiate of Ọbàtálá, and Ọ̀ṣun, in the lineage of Olúwo Fálolú Adésànyà Awoyadé from Òdè Rẹ́mọ, and a devotee of Nepali shamanism.
 Her people of blood and bone hail from the British Isles, France, West Africa, and Cherokee and Kaskaskia/Illini nations.
 She dreams and practices joy daily in Athens, Georgia, USA, historic lands of the Creek Muskogee peoples, along with her son, four-legged fur babies, oak, pecan, magnolia, and the North Oconee Watershed.
 You can also find her at redearthhealing.org.